A warming Lebanese lemon lentil soup (adas bi hamod) made with lentils and silverbeet in a lemony broth. This is a vegan and gluten-free soup.

 Potatoes - help to thicken this vegan lemon lentil soup.
 Dice potatoes evenly.

-Got excess potatoes?
-Try making my vegan potato and leek soup.
+Got excess potatoes to use?
+Try making my potato leek soup.

 Silverbeet, aka, swiss chard can be any type - large or rainbow.
 I’ve used both, they are equally delicious.